phcs93/prodex/README.md

 - change "only obtainable" flag to "show from all versions" (remember to unconsider version on moves, held items, etc)
   - actually it would be simpler to just disable all version dependant filters

-## add filters

-- evolution
-  - by item
-  - by method
-  - by number of evolutions

 ## team builder

 - select pokemon moves